manassaloi/manassaloi.github.io/_posts/2020-02-15-on-whatsapp-pay.markdown

 **P.S** Here is a comment left on Twitter by [Divyanshu](https://twitter.com/DivDagar) which I found interesting

-*"I can see WhatsApp Payments easily capturing friend to friend transactions.
+*I can see WhatsApp Payments easily capturing friend to friend transactions.
 Idk about transaction to strangers/merchants.
 If they allow payments without the extra step of adding their number to contacts, then yeah, it will replace Google Pay no doubt.

-Idk if they plan to or will stay content with capturing half of the total transactions people use UPI apps for"*
+Idk if they plan to or will stay content with capturing half of the total transactions people use UPI apps for*

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)